djpr-data/djprlabourdash/README.md

 Users generally work with the `dash_data` object using the `filter_dash_data()` function.
-This function takes a vector of ABS time series ID(s) and returned a tibble containing the corresponding data.
+This function takes a vector of ABS time series ID(s) and returns a tibble containing the corresponding data.
 This output is unnested for the user, meaning that project contributors can generally ignore the nested nature of `dash_data`.